Dosimetry: External dose

 There are several ways of measuring absorbed doses from ionizing radiation.
 People in occupational contact with radioactive substances, or who may be exposed to radiation, routinely carry personal dosimeters.
 These are specifically designed to record and indicate the dose received.
 Traditionally, these were lockets fastened to the external clothing of the monitored person, which contained photographic film known as film badge dosimeters.
-These have been largely replaced with other devices such as the TLD badge which uses Thermoluminescent dosimetry or optically stimulated luminescence (OSL) badges.
+These have been largely replaced with other devices such as Thermoluminescent dosimetry(TLD), optically stimulated luminescence(OSL), or Fluorescent Nuclear Tract Detector(FNTD) badges.

+The International Committee on Radiation Protection (ICRP) guidance states that if a personal dosimeter is worn on a position on the body representative of its exposure, assuming whole-body exposure, the value of Personal Dose Equivalent Hp(10), is sufficient to estimate an effective dose value suitable for radiological protection.
+Personal Dose Equivalent is a radiation quantity specifically designed to be used for radiation measurements by personal dosimeters.
+Dosimeters are known as "legal dosimeters" if they have been approved for use in recording personnel dose for regulatory purposes.
+In cases of non-uniform irradiation such personal dosimeters may not be representative of certain specific areas of the body, where additional dosimeters are used in the area of concern.

 A number of electronic devices known as Electronic Personal Dosimeters (EPDs) have come into general use using semiconductor detection and programmable processor technology.
 These are worn as badges but can give an indication of instantaneous dose rate and an audible and visual alarm if a dose rate or a total integrated dose is exceeded.
 A good deal of information can be made immediately available to the wearer of the recorded dose and current dose rate via a local display.
-They can be used as the main stand-alone dosimeter, or as a supplement to such as a TLD badge.
-These devices are particularly useful for real-time monitoring of dose where a high dose rate is expected which will time-limit the wearer's exposure.
+They can be used as the main stand-alone dosimeter, or as a supplement to other devices.
+EPD's are particularly useful for real-time monitoring of dose where a high dose rate is expected which will time-limit the wearer's exposure.

-The International Committee on Radiation Protection (ICRP) guidance states that if a personal dosimeter is worn on a position on the body representative of its exposure, assuming whole-body exposure, the value of personal dose equivalent Hp(10) is sufficient to estimate an effective dose value suitable for radiological protection.
-Such devices are known as "legal dosimeters" if they have been approved for use in recording personnel dose for regulatory purposes.
-In cases of non-uniform irradiation such personal dosimeters may not be representative of certain specific areas of the body, where additional dosimeters are used in the area of concern.

 In certain circumstances, a dose can be inferred from readings taken by fixed instrumentation in an area in which the person concerned has been working.
 This would generally only be used if personal dosimetry had not been issued, or a personal dosimeter has been damaged or lost.
 Such calculations would take a pessimistic view of the likely received dose.